 Jobs at Seattle's Child

 Seattle's Child was the first local parenting magazine in the country when it started in 1979.
-A media company, we publish Seattle's Child monthly magazine, special annual guides, our website and digital newsletters.
-We are dedicated to supporting and informing parents, as well as telling and celebrating the unique stories of families in our community.
+A media company, we publish Seattle's Child monthly magazine, special annual guides, our website, enewsletters and an app.
+We are dedicated to supporting and informing parents, as well as telling and celebrating the unique stories of all families in our community.

 Virtual Office Administrator